DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jacob_Ormen.markdown

 on the web in the form of ranked search results.

-Search results are however not easy to archive since the exact rankings of websites are reevaluated by proprietary and inaccessible algorithms (including Google’s PageRank) for each query and thereby subject to change constantly.
+Search results are however not easy to archive since the exact rankings of websites are re-evaluated by proprietary and inaccessible algorithms (including Google’s PageRank) for each query and thereby subject to change constantly.
 They are not documents in the same fashion as newspaper articles, tweets, or Facebook posts published online by